SAP/luigi/docs/luigi-client-api.md

 The Link Manager allows you to navigate to another route.
 Use it instead of an internal router to:

--   Route inside micro front-ends.
+-   Provide routing inside micro front-ends.
 -   Reflect the route.
 -   Keep the navigation state in Luigi.